davidjfk/012_dentist_app/README_design_plan_dentist_app.md

                 time= "2010",
                 patient= Darwish_953462,
-                treatmentType= "parodontology", --> implement later as bonus assignment. dentist= Ayad_083596,
+                treatmentType= "parodontology", --> implement later as bonus assignment. dentistId= Ayad_083596,
                 assistant= Bakir_03949463,
                 key={index}
                 isUpdateAppointment: false, --> while appointment is updated (see use case 'update an appointment' below), the boolean is set to true.
             }

     Add this data (nrs 1-3) each separately to (winc requirement:) 'one JavaScript object with all data as the state of the app'.
 For each data (nrs 1-3) use a different redux-toolkit-slice 'Action.Type'.
 Put the data (nrs 1-3) into the global state inside the useEffect hook.
-Put this useEffect hook inside component Appointment.js .
+Put this useEffect hook inside component App.js .
+    Currently the global state is loaded into App.js with line: const appointments = generateRandomAppointments(70);
+    problem with this: after each re-render the data in appointments will be reset with "generateRandomAppointments(70);".
+So using a useEffect hook is a must here.

     use case: create dentist appointment:
     - step 01: